 This scroll-through piece explores the effectiveness of native ads and the very real science behind how they work.
 It demonstrates how our reading patterns affect where we look and which side of our brain certain ad types are targeting.
 The visuals I created are all designed to add to the viewer's understanding of the complex strategy behind these subversive ads.

-I created this simple little identity package for a coworker and her boyfriend's catering company in New York.
+I created this simple little identity package for a the boyfriend of a coworker who was starting a catering company in New York.

-They were looking for a logo that reflected the meaning of the name, Fond de Cuisine, which in English translates to food foundation or a stock essentially.
-The stock is the basic element of most recipes, and the food that the catering company focussed on was simple, honest dishes made with fresh ingredients and a modern twist.
+They were looking for a mark that reflected the meaning of the name, Fond de Cuisine, which in English translates to food foundation or a stock, essentially.
+A stock is the basic element of most recipes, and the food that the catering company focussed on was simple, honest dishes made with fresh ingredients and a modern twist.

 For the past 4 years, I have been learning Adobe After Effects through numerous online tutorials with varying amounts of success.